jojozhuang/jojozhuang.github.io/commands.md

     <tr>
       <td rowspan="2">Undo local changes</td>
       <td colspan="1">git checkout -- &lt;filename&gt;</td>
-      <td colspan="1">If you mess up, you can replace the changes in your working tree with the last content in head.<p>Changes already added to the index, as well as new files, will be kept.</p></td>
+      <td colspan="1">If you mess up, you can replace the changes in your working tree with the last content in head: Changes already added to the index, as well as new files, will be kept.</td>
     </tr>
     <tr>
       <td colspan="1">git fetch origin <br/>git reset --hard origin/master</td>